Excerpt 1—Darkness

 Before she arrived on earth, Mary floated in a black sea far-removed from Myrtle Beach.
 She was alone, yet not alone, in the depths of the wet darkness.
 Lured by a siren’s song toward a beacon of light onshore, a steady, rhythmic force propelled her through the rough waves.

 Growing up, Mary’s life was filled with music between 7:30 and 8:30 a.m., and again between 3:30 and 6:30 p.m., when she and Debbie Mom were home alone.
 Debbie Mom was especially fond of Doris Day, gliding across the kitchen floor, clutching a mop or broom, singing along; it’s not easy to glide on cracked linoleum.
-She placed the mop or broom in the corner, just long enough to pour herself another cup of coffee, or flip the record.
+She placed the mop or broom in the corner, just long enough to pour herself another cup of coffee or flip the record.

 Mary’s favorite Doris Day song was Que Sera, on the A side of the 78 RPM record.
-She admired its array of real-life questions about what lay ahead, Will I be pretty, will I be rich? but its withholding of pat answers, Whatever will be, will be, the future’s not ours to see, que sera.
+She admired its array of real-life questions about what lay ahead, will I be pretty, will I be rich? but its withholding of pat answers, whatever will be, will be, the future’s not ours to see, que sera.
 Still, coming from Doris’s lips, it sounded as though everything would be wonderful.
 Mary recognized that it made Debbie Mom happy to believe this.

 Excerpt 2